Gondi language: Endangerment

 Although almost 13 million people returned themselves as Gonds on the 2011 census, however only 2.98 million recorded themselves as speakers of Gondi.
-The true number, however, is estimated to be several times higher, with some putting the figure as high as 20 million, because many Gondi speakers live in remote, Naxal-affected areas not reached by the census.
-In the present-day, large communities of Gondi speakers can be found in southeastern Madhya Pradesh (Betul, Chhindwara, Seoni, Balaghat, Mandla, Dindori and Jabalpur districts), eastern Maharashtra (Amravati, Nagpur, Yavatmal, Chandrapur, Gadchiroli and Gondia districts), northern Telangana (Adilabad, Komaram Bheem, and Bhadradi Kothagudem districts), Bastar division of Chhattisgarh and Nabarangpur district of Odisha.
+In the present-day, large communities of Gondi speakers can be found in southeastern Madhya Pradesh (Betul, Chhindwara, Seoni, Balaghat, Mandla, Dindori, and Jabalpur districts), eastern Maharashtra (Amravati, Nagpur, Yavatmal, Chandrapur, Gadchiroli and Gondia districts), northern Telangana (Adilabad, Komaram Bheem, and Bhadradi Kothagudem districts), the Bastar division of Chhattisgarh and Nabarangpur district of Odisha.

 This is the result of a language shift from Gondi to regional languages in the majority of the Gondi population, especially those in the northern portion of their range.
 By the 1920s, half of Gonds had stopped speaking the language entirely.
 The language is under severe stress from dominant languages such as Hindi, Chhattisgarhi, Marathi and Odia due to their use in education and employment.
 In order to improve their situation, Gond households adopt the more prestigious dominant language and their children become monolingual in that language.
 Already in the 1970s, Gondi youth in places with increased contact with wider society had stopped speaking the language, seeing it as a relic of old times.
 The constant contact between speakers of Gondi and Indo-Aryan languages has resulted in massive Indo-Aryan borrowing in Gondi, found in vocabulary, grammar and syntax.
 In one survey in Anuppur district for instance, it was found the dialect of Gondi spoken there, known as dehati bhasha ('rural language'), was actually a mixture of Hindi and Chhattisgarhi rather than Gondi.
 However, the survey also found younger Gonds had a positive attitude towards speaking Gondi and saving the language from extinction.
 Another survey from areas throughout the Gond region found younger Gonds felt developing their mother tongue was less important, but there were still large numbers willing to help in its development.
 Some attempts at revitalization have included children's books and online videos.

+Etymology

+The origin of the name Gond, used by outsiders, is still uncertain.
+Some believe the word to derive from the Dravidian kond, meaning hill, similar to the Khonds of Odisha.

+Another theory, according to Vol. 3 of the Worldmark Encyclopedia of Cultures and Daily Life, is that the name was given to them by the Mughal dynasty of the 16th–18th centuries.
+It was the Mughals who first used the term "Gond", meaning "hill people", to refer to the group.

+The Gonds call themselves Koitur (Kōītōr) or Koi (Kōī), which also has no definitive origin.